vpenando/vpenando.github.io/about.md

 That's a question!
 Who am I?

-In my professional life, I'm a software engineer, and also an OOP (+ RAII, SOLID, ...) lover.
-And a C++11/14/17 (+ STL, Boost, CUDA, SFML) lover too.
+In my professional life, I'm a software developer (what a surprise).

+I'm also an OOP (+ RAII, SOLID, ...) lover.
+And a C++ / Go lover too.
 I'm passionate about programming and new technologies.

 PS: Even if this blog is in English, my articles are most of the time in French (sorry guys).